 The World Bank’s 2016 World Development Report on Digital Dividends (WDR 2016), published in January 2016, presents a balanced and nuanced analysis of the ‘Digital Dividends’ that developing countries can expect to reap.
 The report reviews the opportunities that digital technologies offer to developing countries, the risks that exist if the benefits of digital innovation accrue to those already better off, and the necessary complements (such as the country’s skills capacity, business environment, and governance) to ensure that digital development can work as a positive force for sustainable, inclusive development.

 Digital Development Partnership

-To help implement the SDGs and operationalize the WDR 2016, the World Bank has launched the Digital Development Partnership (DDP).
-This partnership will make digital solutions available to developing countries in a range of different work areas:
+To help implement the SDGs and operationalize the WDR 2016, the World Bank has launched a Digital Development Partnership (DDP).
+This partnership makes digital solutions available to developing countries with an emphasis on the following areas: